dimitri-nicolo/calico/networking/dual-tor.md

 ### Big picture

-Deploy a dual plane cluster to provide redundant connectivity between your workloads.
+Deploy a dual plane cluster to provide redundant connectivity between your workloads for on-premises deployments.

+>**Note**: Dual ToR is not supported if you are using BGP with encapsulation (VXLAN or IP-in-IP).
+{: .alert .alert-info}

 ### Value